ZacharyLees/Cookie-Report/README.md

 # Cookie-Report

-Performing a study to determine which variables affect the diameter of the cookie the most.
+Performing a study to determine which variables affect the diameter of the cookie.

 Question 1: Which variables (Fat, Flour, and/or ChillTime) are important for explaining the diameter of the cookies, and in what ways?